-Sometimes a query is best answered by a list of links to documents that can be found on the web (i.e. “best restaurants in NYC.”) and sometimes an actual concise answer would serve a searcher best (When was the Declaration of Independence signed?).
+Sometimes a query is best answered by a list of links to documents found on the web (i.e. “best restaurants in NYC.”) and there are times an actual concise answer would serve a searcher best (When was the Declaration of Independence signed?).

-We see Google trying to answer questions in answer boxes at the tops of organic results in SERPs, and a paper published in November of last year from the Google Research Publications database shows us better questions and how those are shaped, and how Google may engage in rewriting questions The paper is: How to Ask Better Questions?
+We see Google try to answer questions in answer boxes at the tops of organic results in SERPs.
+A paper published in November of last year from the Google Research Publications database shows us better questions and how those are shaped, and how Google may engage in rewriting questions The paper is: How to Ask Better Questions?
 A Large-Scale Multi-Domain Dataset for Rewriting Ill-Formed Questions.
 We also see Google showing us People Also Ask Questions that they are providing answers to, and links to the sources of those answers.

 The focus of this paper is about “how to ask better questions?” and about rewriting questions to make them better questions The abstract tells us more and is: